 A baby is born on its predicted due date only 4% of the time.

 Right after a baby is born, it takes them 5 to 10 minutes to become used to something new in their environment.
 When a baby is around 3 months old, they are able to adapt between 30 seconds and two minutes.
 By the time a baby is 6 months old, it can adapt in around 30 seconds.

 14. Smiles all around

-A baby’s smile in instinctive and not from watching and learning, like originally believed.
-We know this because even blind baby’s know how to smile.
+A baby’s smile is instinctive and not from watching and learning as originally believed.
+We know this because even blind babies know how to smile.

-A baby’s sense of smell is much more advanced than adults.
+A baby’s sense of smell is much more advanced than an adult’s.
 They use this acute sense of smell to get to know their parents.

 During the last 10 weeks of pregnancy, babies are listening closely to their mother’s voice.
 So after they are born, babies are able to recognize their mother’s voice.

 17. Milk lovers

 The instinct to breastfeed after being born is so strong that babies have actually been known to crawl up their mother’s chest to nurse.